A FEW OF THE

 relationship ..."the elect"...; the knowledge of Jesus is then revealed, and the belief in

 salvation.] (also see II Thessalonians 2:13 and, especially, Ephesians

 "This is why I told you that no one can come to me unless the

 Father has enabled him."
 (Jesus speaking) [God draws us to him, "begins the good work in you";

 then as Jesus knocks at our "door", it is up to our free will to open the door (or not open it)

 and let him in.] [see #9] [see

-The Elect] The famous 1940s Warner Sallman painting, "Christ at Heart's Door" depicts Jesus
+The Elect] The famous 1940s Warner Sallman painting (see the YouTube video, HERE), "Christ at Heart's Door" depicts Jesus

 knocking on the door with no exterior handle; the door to your heart must be opened to Jesus